 Birth partners and doulas

-A birth partner is someone you know and trust who will remain by your side throughout your labour and support you when the going gets tough.
-It can be the father of your child, your mum, a good friend or a doula.
+A birth partner is someone you know and trust who will remain by your side throughout your labour.
+They will support you when the going gets tough and can be anyone you choose – such the father of your child, your mum, a good friend or a doula

-Studies have shown that having the support of a birth partner can lessen how scared and tired you feel, reduce your perception of pain and decrease the chance that you'll want an epidural, have a caesarean or end up with a forceps delivery.
-Strong stuff indeed - shame they can't bottle it.
+You’re under no obligation to have someone with you during labour and birth, but studies have shown that having the support of a birth partner can lessen how scared and tired you feel and reduce your perception of pain.
+The presence of a birth partner has also been shown to decrease the chance that you'll need an epidural, have a caesarean end up with a forceps delivery.
+Pretty impressive – shame they can't bottle it.

 What does a birth partner do?